canonical/test_observer/README.md

 # to update the OCI image that runs the backend
 juju attach-resource test-observer-frontend frontend-image=ghcr.io/canonical/test_observer/frontend:[tag or sha]
 ```

+Note that the frontend app is made aware of the backend URL to connect to using the global `window.testObserverAPIBaseURI`, which is set at runtime with some nginx config level trickery based on...

+- the `test-observer-api` charm's `hostname` config value.
+- the frontend charm's `test-observer-api-scheme` config value.

+These in turn can be set using the terraform plan (`terraform/test-observer.tf` and associated variables).

 ## Handy documentation pointers about charming